The decline in oil prices will not last long

 Michael Wirth stressed that the real challenge facing the world now is to anticipate increased investment in the oil industry to increase supply.

-He considered that there are several factors that could lead to the return of demand for oil, including the complete reopening of China, as well as the continued avoidance of Russian oil by countries.
+He considered that there are several factors that might lead to the return of demand for oil, including the complete reopening of China, as well as the continued avoidance of Russian oil by countries.

 communication oil prices It declined, today, Thursday, as investors doubled their bets on the US central bank raising interest rates, which would control inflation and reduce demand for oil.